First published in the Financial Times in August 2016.

 Now, in terms of what would have happened anyway, this advert provides zero insight.
 Perhaps the programme helped those women, maybe it made no difference, or perhaps the women would have done better without it occupying their time.

 Charities (and governments too) often purport to show their impact by comparing the situation before with the one after.
-Be sceptical.
+Be sceptical of these claims.
 Simply showing what changed during the work says nothing about what changed because of the work.

 Dean Karlan, a development economist at Yale University, is fond of saying that people normally get older during development programmes but that doesn’t show that the programmes cause ageing.

 Comparisons of before and after are particularly misleading when they’re about work in education or youth development, because young people develop over time anyway.
 A 2014 study in KwaZulu-Natal, a province in South Africa, found that children on a reading catch-up programme saw their learning level improve by eight percentage points.
 Children who did not do the programme improved by almost precisely the same amount.
 (See graph above.)
 That shows that the improvement that happened during the programme was not because of the programme.

-It can be hard to distinguish the effect of a programme from those caused by other factors can be hard.
+It can be hard to distinguish the effect of a programme from the effect of other factors.
 Sometimes a charity (or government) will use complicated measures to determine the before and after data, and the information can be rich.
 But don’t mistake detail for what researchers call an “identification strategy”, or a way of identifying what caused what.

 This month alone, I’ve been approached by three sets of people with clever-sounding tools for “measuring impact”.
 One is a complicated, physics-like regression-analysis-type formula ostensibly for disentangling the relative contributions of various factors; and two are apparently ways of establishing the financial effect of programmes.
 None of them looks at what would have happened anyway, so they don’t ‘identify’ the effect of the programme.
 They won’t really tell us anything.